civiform/civiform/cloud/deploys/staging_azure/README.md

 portal the resource group name is 'tfstate' and the storage_account_name is 'tfstate7307'.
 ![Image of Azure portal showing where to find the storage_account_name](img/how_to_find_backend_vars.png?raw=true)

+# Manually Configure Key Vault before running Terraform
+Before applying the Terraform configuration, you'll need to make sure that Azure Key Vault is properly configured to store the `postgres-password` and `app-secret-key` secrets.
+Then, in order to use the Key Vault as a data source in Terraform, set the `key_vault_name` variable in your `auto.tfvars` file to the name of the key vault.